AmpereComputing/Windows-11-On-Ampere/README.md

 ### Build Windows 11 ISO on Windows running on x64 or ARM CPU

 Download the zip file, e.g.
+22631.3085_arm64_en-us_professional_ebde6b33_convert.zip ("Windows 11, version
-22631.3085_arm64_en-us_professional_ebde6b33_convert.zip and save it to a folder such as the Desktop.
+23H2 (22631.3085) arm64") and save it to a folder such as the Desktop.
 Unzip it, then launch a Command Prompt and `cd` to the directory containing the files.
 Next, run:

 ```
 uup_download_windows.cmd